 - To test a specific phrase, click one of the samples and type your own text into it.
 Click Apply To All Fonts to see that phrase in every sample.

 - Try to find several fonts you like, in case your first choice isn't available.
-For a list of our supported fonts, visit Available fonts in Squarespace.

 Step 2 - Find the font in Squarespace